 - What is the history of Lyme disease?

-- What are symptoms and signs of Lyme disease?
+- What are Lyme disease symptoms and signs?

-- What is the treatment for Lyme disease, and what is its prognosis?
+- What is the treatment for Lyme disease?
+What is the prognosis of Lyme disease?